Gregg Popovich misses game to attend Tim Duncan's Hall enshrinement - TSN.ca

 “I never really understood why he was continually overlooked,” Popovich said of Tomjanovich.
 “I mean, as much success as he had, year in and year out, and the championships he won were really hard-fought.
 He came from the lower end of the rankings in both situations to just gut it out.
 He was the coach of the Olympic teams and got a gold medal.
 He was a class act.
 His players loved him.
 He has the game in his blood.
 I always thought he was an obvious choice.
 So, for it to finally happen, is just a wonderful thing for him and his family and all of us who are his friends.”

 The Spurs’ game Saturday didn’t mean much to San Antonio standings-wise; the Spurs will be the No. 10 seed and be on the road for a play-in tournament game at either Memphis or Golden State on Wednesday.
-For their opponent, the Phoenix Suns, it still meant something — which is why Suns coach Monty Williams didn’t hop on a plane like Popovich did.
+For their opponent, the Phoenix Suns, it still meant something — which is part of the reason why Suns coach Monty Williams didn’t hop on a plane like Popovich did.

 Williams has never chartered a private jet.
 He almost did, just so he could be there with Duncan as well.